oprypin/crsfml/docs/api/graphics.md

 On top of that, `SF::RenderWindow` adds more features related to 2D drawing with the graphics module (see its base module `SF::RenderTarget` for more details).
-Here is a typical rendering and event loop with a `SF::RenderWindow:`
+Here is a typical rendering and event loop with a `SF::RenderWindow`:

 ```
 # Declare and create a new render-window